MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 > - **Cluster architecture:** Apply Network Security Groups (NSG) to restrict traffic flow between subnets and node types.
 Ensure that the [correct ports](/azure/service-fabric/service-fabric-best-practices-networking#cluster-networking) are opened for managing the cluster.
 > - **Cluster architecture:** Use Common Name (CN) certificates and avoid using self-signed certificates.
 > - **Cluster architecture:** Use primary and secondary certificates to avoid lockouts.
+> - **Cluster architecture:** When using the Service Fabric Secret Store to distribute secrets, use a separate data encipherment certificate to encrypt the values.
+> - **Cluster architecture:** Deploy certificates by adding them to Azure Key Vault and referencing the URI in your deployment.
+> - **Cluster architecture:** Enable Azure Active Directory integration for your cluster to ensure users can access Service Fabric Explorer using their AAD credentials.
+Don't distribute the cluster certificate among users to access Explorer.
+> - **Cluster and workload architectures:** Create a process for monitoring the expiration date of certificates.
 > - **Cluster and workload architectures:** Maintain separate clusters for development, staging, and production.

 ### Recommendations